Kavanaugh's 2nd accuser never sought spotligh... | Taiwan News

 Ramirez also saw herself as an outsider as a woman of Puerto Rican descent who didn't come from the wealth and privilege of many of her classmates, said James Roche, a close friend who was also Kavanaugh's freshman year roommate.

-Roche said he didn't interact much with Kavanaugh.
-He said Kavanaugh was typically reserved but was a "notably heavy drinker" who "became aggressive and belligerent when he was very drunk."
+Roche said he didn't interact much with Kavanaugh, who he said was typically reserved but was a "notably heavy drinker" who "became aggressive and belligerent when he was very drunk."

 "Based on my time with Debbie, I believe her to be unusually honest and straightforward and I cannot imagine her making this up," Roche said in a statement.
 "Based on my time with Brett, I believe that he and his social circle were capable of the actions that Debbie described."